Vrozax/sda-crud-app/README.md

-Simple REST API for retrieving contacts from a person.class
+Simple REST API for retrieving, updating and deleting contacts from a person.class